The History of Coupons & Their Link with Online Gambling

 Coupon marketing involves redeeming discounts or other financial benefits.
 Therefore, online casino bonuses are a form of coupon marketing.

-For example, free spins for adding cards are similar to the original Coke coupon.
-The link is evident because:
+For example, add card free spinss are similar to the original Coke coupon.
+The link is obvious because:

 - They involve no cost for the end-user